mrmmg/laravel-loggify/README.md

                 'tags' => ['MY_CUSTOM_TAG']
             ]);
 ```

-Done! you create a log that tagged with `MY_CUSTOM_TAG`! you can use as many as you want for tagging, there is no limit.
+Great!
+You've successfully created a log tagged with `MY_CUSTOM_TAG`.
+You can use as many tags as you need; there are no set limits.

 ```php
 use Illuminate\Support\Facades\Log;